samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 # Configuring supported languages

-Tehanu offers powerful customization options for each programming language it supports.
-This guide will walk you through the various ways you can tailor your coding experience to your preferences and project requirements.

-Tehanu's language support is built on two main technologies:
+The language support is built on two main technologies:

 1. Tree-sitter: This handles syntax highlighting and structure-based features like the outline panel.
 2. Language Server Protocol (LSP): This provides semantic features such as code completion and diagnostics.

-These components work together to provide Tehanu's language capabilities.
+These components work together to provide language capabilities.

-In this guide, we'll cover:
+## Topics

 - Language-specific settings
 - File associations